/terms/agentic-retrieval · 3 min read · intermediate

 Agentic retrieval

-Agentic retrieval is a search pattern where an AI agent autonomously decides what to query, when to query again, and which sources to consult — replacing single-shot keyword retrieval with iterative, goal-directed information gathering.
+Agentic retrieval is a search pattern where an AI agent autonomously decides what to query, when to query again, and which sources to consult.
+It replaces single-shot keyword retrieval with iterative, goal-directed information gathering.

 Citation status